Chellah: Post-Marinid period and modern era

 Despite this decline, the site acquired local religious importance over time.
 At some point, Sufis began to inhabit the site and the madrasa was reused as a zawiya (Sufi religious and educational center).
 The zawiya also became the object of a local pilgrimage, with locals believing that a visit here could be a substitute for the Hajj pilgrimage to Mecca for those who couldn't afford that long journey.
 As part of their visit, pilgrims performed a circumambulation (tawaf) of the madrasa's mihrab.
 Popular legends also grew around the tombs.
 The tomb of Shams al-Ḍuḥa came to be popularly known as the tomb of a girl named Lalla Chella, to which the site's name was popularly attributed.
-Some local beliefs, especially among women, associated beneficial maraboutic powers to some of the animals, like the eels and turtles, that lived in the pools here.
+Some local beliefs, especially among women, associated beneficial maraboutic powers with some of the animals, like the eels and turtles, that lived in the pools here.
 For example, it was believed that feeding the eels could aid fertility and childbirth.
 Legends about buried treasures also led to illegal excavations at times and pushed authorities in the 20th century to move some of the most important objects in the necropolis to museums in Rabat.